 CAT Registration / Application Form

-CAT 2015 Registration and Application Form Procedure:
+CAT 2015 Application Form / Registration:

 Candidates who have successfully completed their graduation with 50% marks in any stream are eligible to appear for CAT exam.
 Aspirants who wish to appear for IIM CAT exam must apply online.
 Payment of application fee will be accepted through online modes only (debit/credit card or net banking facility).